We hope your pet never needs insurance.

 Accident: Any unexpected and unintended incident, including road accidents and poisonings.
-If your pup chases a squirrel into traffic or your cat hurts its paw jumping from a tree, we’ve got them covered.
+If your pup chases a squirrel into traffic or your cat hurts its paw jumping from a tree, their condition may qualify for accident coverage.

 Illness: This is any sickness or disease that isn’t accident-related.
-Your four-legged friend is covered for everything from an ear infection to the dreaded Big C.
+Your four-legged friend may be covered for anything from an ear infection to the dreaded Big C.

 (There’s also “condition,” a catch-all term that encompasses both accidents and illnesses.)